vincentarelbundock/Rdatasets/doc/openintro/rst/military.rst

       .. rubric:: Details
          :name: details

-      The branches covered by this data set include the Army, Navy, Air Force, and Marine Corps.
-Demographic information on the Coast Guard is contained in the original data set but has not been included here.
+      The branches covered by this dataset include the Army, Navy, Air Force, and Marine Corps.
+Demographic information on the Coast Guard is contained in the original dataset but has not been included here.

       .. rubric:: Source